-The retail industry continues to be a hotbed of innovation, with activity driven by convenience, operational efficiency, and the growing importance of technologies such as artificial intelligence, facial recognition, and autonomous vending.
-In the last three years alone, there have been over 133,000 patents filed and granted in the retail industry, according to GlobalData’s report on Artificial Intelligence: In-store product recognition.
+The retail industry continues to be a hotbed of patent innovation.
+Activity is driven by convenience, operational efficiency, and the growing importance of technologies such as artificial intelligence, facial recognition, and autonomous vending.
+In the last three years alone, there have been over 59,000 patents filed and granted in the retail industry, according to GlobalData’s report on Artificial intelligence in retail: in-store product recognition.
+Buy the report here.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, autonomous vending, skin care recommender systems, and AI-assisted surveillance are disruptive technologies that are in the early stages of application and should be tracked closely.
-Autonomous delivery vehicle navigation system, autonomous delivery management, and planogram modelling are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are virtual contact centre automation and checkout object identification, which are now well established in the industry.
+Within the emerging innovation stage, skin care recommenders, 3D garment modelling, in-store theft monitoring are disruptive technologies that are in the early stages of application and should be tracked closely.
+Smart checkout, personalized recommendation AI, voice commerce are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas is automated object recognition, which is now well established in the industry.

 Innovation S-curve for artificial intelligence in the retail industry